.

 what is traditionally known

-as a “systematic” approach to
+as a “systematic”

-trading financial instruments.
+approach to trading financial

-In this context, the term “systematic”
+the term “systematic”

 implies that the vast majority